Atennop1/Snake/README.md

 ## About project

 This is a simple snake in console which I wrote when was bored, lol :p

-I don't know what else to say about this project, this is a typical snake familiar to everyone
+<br>I don't know what else to say about this project, this is a typical snake familiar to everyone

 ### Specifics
 - Project using **OOP** and **SOLID**